Last Updated on

-Forcing our metabolism to burn fat over sugar through carbohydrate restriction, changes the way our bodies process electrolytes and water.
+Electrolyte supplementation on keto is something to be aware of.
+Forcing our metabolism to burn fat over sugar through carbohydrate restriction on a keto diet, changes the way our bodies process electrolytes and water.

 After properly formulating macros, regulating your electrolytes is the next step in a well designed ketogenic diet.

 Recommended: Learn How to Set Macros on a Ketogenic Diet

 What are the affects of a Ketogenic Diet on Electrolytes?

 Keto dieters often notice their weight go down after a few days of adapting to a ketogenic diet.
 With less carbs in the diet, we produce less insulin and deplete glycogen stores from the liver.
 Our bodies retains three grams of water for each one gram of glycogen.
 After glycogen is depleted and our kidneys dump the corresponding water weight, we experience an initial weight drop on the scale.
 This is just water weight, usually no fat has been lost just yet.

 Recommended: The Secret to an Easy Keto Adaptation

 We must be careful because as the kidneys flush out the water, important electrolytes can go too!

 Sodium, magnesium, and potassium are the main electrolytes relevant to a ketogenic diet.
 These three specific nutrients play an important role in our energy production, neurological function, temperature control, heartbeat, and muscle contraction.

 - Leg or other muscles cramps, Charlie horses at night